Inflammatory Foods to Avoid for a Happy Tummy

 But it doesn’t just stop at the gut.
 Cytokines are known to be directly detrimental to brain function with amplified cytokine levels found in illnesses including Alzheimer’s disease, Parkinson’s disease, multiple sclerosis and even autism.

-In short, wheat and grains can trigger certain genes to turn on and work against not just gut health, but brain health too.
+In short, wheat, gluten and grains can trigger certain genes to turn on and work against not just gut health, but brain health too.

 This is perhaps the most significant and nastiest inflammatory food of the lot.